 Have completed on a a semi-detached house in St Anns , What is the estimated time for the Land Registry to deal with the formalities evidencing my ownership?
 My St Anns conveyancing solicitor has been painfully slow, so I want to be sure the land registry aspects are concluded.

-There is nothing unique about conveyancing in St Anns registration formalities.
-As opposed to being determined by geographic area, timeframes can adjust subject to the party submitting the application, whether it is in order and whether the Land registry need to notify any other persons or bodies.
-At present in the region of 80% of such applications are fully addressed within two weeks but some can be subject to longer delays.
-Historically registration is effected after the purchaser is living at the property therefore 'speed' is not always primary concern but if there is a degree of urgency associated with the registration then you or your conveyancer can communicate with the Registry to express the reasoning for an expedited registration.
+There is nothing unique when it comes to conveyancing in St Anns registration formalities.
+Rather than based on location, timeframes can vary subject to the party submitting the application, whether there are errors and whether the Land registry need to notify any third parties.
+As of today approximately 80% of submission are fully dealt with within 12 days but some can be subject to extensive hold-ups.
+Historically registration occurs once the purchaser is living at the property so an expedited registration is not usually primary concern but where there is a degree of urgency associated with the registration then you or your lawyers must speak with the land registry and explain the circumstances.

 Yesterday I discovered that there is a flying freehold element on a property I have offered on last month in what should have been a simple, no chain conveyancing.
 St Anns is where the house is located.
 Can you shed any light on this issue?